nsahloum/tempapirails/README.md

 - or longitude and latitude are not float
 - or a no URL safe slug_name

-> ERROR:3 : No forecasted temperatures saved for this location
+> ERROR:3 : No forecasted temperatures saved for this location or this location is not in the database

 ERROR:3 Explanation :
 - if a user ask for location that doesn't have forecasted temperatures